 LGBTQ+ Partner Abuse

-Common elements of abusive behavior, regardless of sexuality and/or gender identity:
+Common elements of abusive behavior, regardless of sexuality or gender identity:

-- The person perpetrating abuse may engage in physical, sexual, or verbal behaviors to coerce, control, dominate and/or humiliate their partner.
+- The person perpetrating abuse may engage in physical, sexual, or verbal behaviors to coerce, control, dominate, or humiliate their partner.

 - The abusive partner may use the children in the family, if there are any, to help further their abuse.

-- The abusive person usually seeks to isolate their partner, place them in fear, and shift the blame for the abuse onto their partner.
+- The abusive person usually seeks to isolate their partner, place them in fear, and shift the blame for their partner’s abuse.

-- Often the abusive person escalates their behavior when their partner seeks to end the relationship; this is the most dangerous time.
+- The abusive person often escalates their behavior when their partner seeks to end the relationship; this is the most dangerous time.

 Common tactics abusive people use against their LGBTQ+ partners: